Christopher Smitherman: Marijuana Decriminalization

 In May 2019, Christopher Smitherman and Councilman Jeff Pastor sponsored an ordinance that would decriminalize the possession of marijuana under 100 grams in the City of Cincinnati.
 After failing to pass suspension, Smitherman vowed to begin a petition drive to put the issue on the ballot if the ordinance ultimately failed.
 On June 12, 2019, Cincinnati City Council voted 5–3 to pass the ordinance.

 Vice Mayor of Cincinnati

-Smitherman was reelected to Cincinnati City Council on November 7, 2017.
+Smitherman was re-elected to Cincinnati City Council on November 7, 2017.
 Following the election, on December 13, 2017, Cincinnati mayor John Cranley appointed Christopher Smitherman to serve as the vice mayor of Cincinnati – replacing former vice mayor David S. Mann.
 Smitherman took the oath of vice mayor on January 2, 2018, during the city council and mayoral inaugural ceremony.
-The role of the vice mayor is to act and preside over city council in the absence of the mayor.
-Smitherman's term as vice mayor will end in January 2021.
+The role of the vice mayor is to act and preside over the city council in the absence of the mayor.
+Smitherman's term as vice mayor ended in January 2022.